Neurodiversity in the Office

 NEURODIVERSITY_based on the work of Mary Coller

-Neurodiversity also frequently refers to those who have:
+Neurodiversity also frequently refers to individuals with:

 • Autism Spectrum Condition